oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 <{{examples/simple/user_claims.json}}

-The following non-normative example shows the payload of an SD-JWT.
-The Issuer is using a flat structure in this case, i.e., all of the claims in the `address` claim can only be disclosed in full.
-In (#nested_data), other options are discussed.
+The following non-normative example shows a payload of an SD-JWT for this End-User data:

 <{{examples/simple/sd_jwt_payload.json}}

+The Issuer in this case made the following decisions:

+* The `nationalities` array is always visible, but its contents are selectively disclosable.
+* The `sub` element and essential verification data (`iss`, `iat`, `cnf`, etc.) are always visible.
+* All other End-User claims are selectively disclosable.
+* For `address`, the Issuer is using a flat structure, i.e., all of the claims in the `address` claim can only be disclosed in full.
+Other options are discussed in (#nested_data).

+The Issuer creates the following Disclosures:

+{{examples/simple/disclosures.md}}

 The SD-JWT is then signed by the Issuer to create a JWT like the following:

 <{{examples/simple/sd_jwt_serialized.txt}}

-The Issuer creates the following Disclosures:

-{{examples/simple/disclosures.md}}

 ## Note on Nested Data in SD-JWTs {#nested_data}